Valkimani/Responsive-interaction/README.md

 This is a refactor coding project.
 The codebase follows accessibility standards making it optimizable for search engines.
 The existing code has been restructured to make it more accessible without changing the external behavior.
 As a result, the code is easier to read while preserving its functionality.

-To achive this, semantic elements like Aside,Footer,Header, Main and Nav were used to replace the Div elements.
-These are more descriptive at representing data.
+To achive this, semantic elements like Aside,Footer,Header, Main and Nav were used to replace the Div elements.These are more descriptive at representing data.
 Other resaons for using semanitc elements were;

 For the client